kromylodd/spotify-data-engineering-pipeline/README.md

-# spotify-data-engineering-pipeline
+#🎧 Spotify Data Engineering Pipeline

-A production-style end-to-end data engineering pipeline using Spotify track data, demonstrating ingestion, transformation, data modeling, and analytics-ready datasets.
+A production-style end-to-end data engineering pipeline that ingests, transforms, and analyzes Spotify track data to produce analytics-ready datasets in a cloud data warehouse.

-# 🎧 Spotify Data Engineering Pipeline

-An end-to-end data engineering project that builds a scalable analytics pipeline using Spotify track metadata and audio features.
+This project demonstrates a real-world data platform architecture including data ingestion, cleaning, transformation, optimization, orchestration, and visualization.

+🚀 Project Goal

-The goal of this project is to simulate a real-world data platform: ingesting raw music data, transforming it into analytics-ready models, and serving insights for downstream use cases such as dashboards and machine learning.
+The goal of this project is to simulate a modern data engineering workflow by building an automated pipeline that:

+ingests raw music data

+cleans and standardizes schemas

+stores data in a cloud data warehouse

+optimizes storage for analytics queries

+serves insights through dashboards

+The pipeline transforms raw Spotify track metadata into structured datasets that enable efficient analysis of music trends and audio characteristics.

-Problem Description
+❗ Problem Description
 Problem

 Music platforms generate large volumes of track metadata that must be efficiently stored, processed, and analyzed.
 However, raw datasets often contain inconsistent schemas, redundant columns, and are not optimized for analytical queries.

 Without proper ingestion pipelines and warehouse optimization, querying music features such as popularity, genre distribution, and audio characteristics becomes slow and inefficient.

 Solution

-This project builds an end-to-end data pipeline that ingests Spotify track data, cleans and transforms it, and loads it into a cloud data warehouse using an optimized schema.
-The pipeline removes unnecessary columns, standardizes the dataset, and stores the data in a partitioned and clustered table for efficient analytical queries.

-The pipeline enables:
+This project builds an automated data pipeline that:

-automated ingestion from external sources
+ingests Spotify track data from external sources

-schema cleaning and validation
+removes unnecessary and inconsistent columns

+validates and standardizes the dataset

-optimized storage in a data warehouse
+stores data in an optimized cloud data warehouse

-fast analytical queries
+enables fast analytical queries

-visualization through dashboards
+supports dashboard visualization

+The data is stored in a partitioned and clustered table to improve query performance and reduce scan costs.

-Use Case
+Use Cases

 The system enables analysts to explore: